ShubhamV35/PRODIGY_DS_02/README.md

 Performing data cleaning and exploratory data analysis (EDA) involves several key steps:

-Data Collection: Gather the dataset you want to analyze, such as the Titanic dataset.
+Data Collection: Gather the dataset you want to analyze, such as the netflix dataset.

 Data Cleaning: